Roedean School: Location

 Roedean School is set in 118 acre of grounds off Roedean Way, at the top of a cliff on the Sussex Downs overlooking the sea, approximately in line with Brighton Marina.

 Academic results

-In 2022, the school achieved their best ever results, with 71% of all A-Level grades A*-A and 85% of GCSE grades 9-7.
+In 2023, the school achieved 55% of all A-Level grades A*-A and 74.3% of GCSE grades 9-7.

 Houses

 The school community is divided into houses.

 The Lawrence and Tanner House (with Senior and Junior wings) system, introduced in 2005, was reversed starting in 2010.
 A numbered house system was reintroduced.
-Roedean school has the longest corridor in England.

 Year 7 to Year 11 students are spread out amongst Houses 1, 2, 3, and 4.
 These are named after the house numbers 1–4 of Lewes Crescent, where the School was located prior to moving in 1898 to this campus built for it.

 Sixth form (Years 12–13) are admitted to Keswick House and Lawrence House, which are detached from the main school building.

 In the 1960s, the houses were: